lperconti/Visitation/README.md

 ## For More Information

-See the full analysis in the Jupyter notebooks linked below or for a non-technical audience, the Presentation Slides.
+See the full analysis in the Jupyter notebooks linked below or for a non-technical audience, the [Presentation Slides].

 ### Repository Structure